YinHK-gameDev/unity-learn/visual effects/particle systems/Visual Effect Graph/Graph Logic/Properties.md

 -   AnimationCurve
 -   Gradient

+> After
 ### Property Nodes

 Property Nodes are Operators that give access to Graph-Wide Properties defined in the Blackboard.
 These properties allow you to reuse the same value throughout the graph at different places.

 > To create property node, you can drag the property from Blackboard to workspace

+> You may use these property nodes to connect any contexts/blocks in the workspace.